jstrojil/genetic-algorithm-in-rust/README.md

-A genetic algorithm written in Rust that finds a string.# genetic-algorithm-in-rust
+A genetic algorithm written in Rust that finds a given string